blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/Spire/player_info.md

 spire are problem-solvers and opportunists looking to explore the unknown, to aid those in trouble, and to find wealth and notoriety.

+### Spire Locations
+#### Spire proper
+This is where the adventurer's guild and all it's guild houses reside.

+#### The Apex
+The largely abandoned city immediately surrounding the spire.
+Home to decaying skyscrapers and and factories.

+#### Dragon roost
+A destroyed airport of some kind.
+A tent city exists among the wreckage of the vehicles that were once docked here.

+#### Aru
+An agricultural town built on the ruins of an urban center.
+Most rooftops contain small farm plots.

+#### Tor
+A ruined city that remains overrun with monsters.

+#### Docks
+The point of contact between the Spire and the rest of the inhabitants of the endless sea.

+### Factions
+#### Guild Houses
+There are three player-made factions that
+- House of Gold - Dedicated to using technology to build the spire as a business.
+- House of Doves - Dedicated to preserving life and protecting those in need.
+- Magnus's Crimson Court - A place of refuge for

 ## Intro
 This campaign features multiple keepers who run sessions and adventures.